KCEvers/sdbuildR/README.md

 ## Troubleshooting

-sdbuildR is under active development, leveraging Julia for high-performance simulations via custom R-to-Julia translations.
+sdbuildR is under active development.
 While thoroughly tested, the package may have bugs, particularly in complex model translations.
 We encourage users to report issues on GitHub (<https://github.com/KCEvers/sdbuildR/issues>) - your input helps the package improve!
 Use `debugger()` to diagnose model errors, and use the vignettes for guidance.